GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gke/patterns/batch/README.md

 - `teams_namespaces` which controls the namespaces used by different teams to run jobs.
 - `kueue_namespace` which controls the namepsace to deploy Kueue's own resources.

-Any other configuration can be applied by directly modifying the YAML manifests under the [manifests-templates](manifests-templates) directory.
+Any other configuration can be applied by directly modifying the YAML manifests under the [manifest-templates](manifest-templates) directory.

 ## Sample Configuration